Things To Do In Gdansk: Sunset Kayaking The Harbor

 Two kayakers around Gdansk Harbor

-Szymon timed the launch and stops perfectly so we would get back in to the harbor in time for the sunset.
-We got glimpses of it as we passed towards the old harbor.
-This is where some of the world’s largest ships are brought for repair, not because it’s cheap in Poland, but because they are some of the best ship repair services in the world.
+Szymon timed the launch and stops perfectly so we would return to the harbor in time for the sunset.
+We caught glimpses of it as we moved toward the old harbor.

 Kayaking at sunset around Gdansk harbor

-By the time, we got to our spot, it was clear we wouldn’t see an actual sunset.
-The clouds had something to do about that.
-Still, the good weather and colors we had during most of the kayaking was more than I expected since it had been raining most days of the week there.
+By the time we got to our spot, it was clear we wouldn’t see an actual sunset.
+The clouds made sure of that.
+Still, the good weather and vibrant colors during most of the kayaking exceeded my expectations since it had rained most of the week.

-This was one of our favorite activities in Gdansk and it was great way to see the city differently than how we had seen it the rest of our time in Gdansk.
+Kayaking was one of our favorite activities in Gdansk.
+It was a great way to see the city differently from the rest of our time there.
 You can book directly on the Around Gdansk site or here for about 28 euros.

 Another great non-active way of seeing the town by water is on one of the harbor cruises.